Leo Lion Foundation

 Overview

-The Leo Lion Foundation (originally established as COINS Foundation in 2006) is the charitable arm of Leo Lion Limited, founded by technology entrepreneur Larry Sullivan.
-With an annual income of £3.3 million and expenditure of £1.2 million (2024), the foundation operates on a distinctive model of long-term strategic partnerships rather than traditional grant-making.
+The Leo Lion Foundation (established as COINS Foundation in 2008) is the charitable arm of Leo Lion Limited, founded by technology entrepreneur Larry Sullivan.
+The foundation operates on a distinctive model of long-term strategic partnerships rather than traditional grant-making.
+According to Charity Commission records for the year ending March 2024, the foundation provided grants totalling £873,316, with principal funding from Larry Sullivan contributing £2,306,000.
 The foundation works in partnership with excluded and disenfranchised people to develop inclusive communities, especially in the developing world.
 Their core belief is that “with any excess or privilege (economic, intellectual or physical) comes a responsibility to help others.”
-The foundation provides a “hand up” rather than a “hand out,” combining financial support with broad business acumen to help partner organizations achieve sustainable impact.
-They believe that when values take center stage in corporate endeavors, businesses become a potent force for securing both social and economic prosperity.
+The foundation provides a “hand up” rather than a “hand out,” combining financial support with broad business acumen to help partner organisations achieve sustainable impact.
+They believe that when values take centre stage in corporate endeavours, businesses become a potent force for securing both social and economic prosperity.

 Funding Priorities